Electricity Laws and Incentives in New York

 Alternative Fueling Infrastructure Tax Credit

 An income tax credit is available for 50% of the cost of alternative fueling infrastructure, up to $5,000.
 Qualifying infrastructure includes electric vehicle supply equipment and equipment to dispense fuel that is 85% or more natural gas, propane, or hydrogen.
 Unused credits may be carried over into future tax years.
 The credit expires December 31, 2022.
-For additional information, including information on how to claim the credit, please see the New York State Department of Taxation and Finance page.
+For additional information, including information on how to claim the credit, please see the New York State Department of Taxation and Finance website.
 (Reference New York Tax Law 187-b)

 Electric Vehicle Emissions Inspection Exemption